About Rhonda Lashley Lopez

 Through the years, I worked in small-town newspapers and some magazines, and did just about every job: writing, designing, shooting and editing.
 I taught briefly at Schreiner University in Kerrville, Texas, and at Austin Community College.
-I curated shows at Photography 414 in Fredericksburg, Texas, including an exhibit of Imogen Cunningham's work.
-For that project, I included excerpts from old letters between Imogen and her family and friends, including her fellow f64 photographers, Ansel Adams and Minor White.
+I loved curating shows at Photography 414 in Fredericksburg, Texas, including an exhibit of Imogen Cunningham's work.
+For that project, I included excerpts from old letters between Imogen and her family and friends, including her fellow photographers Ansel Adams and Minor White.

-My documentary photo book, Don’t Make Me Go to Town: Ranchwomen of the Texas Hill Country, was published in 2010 by the University of Texas Press.
-The platinum prints I made were exhibited in several places in Texas.
+My documentary photo book, Don’t Make Me Go to Town: Ranchwomen of the Texas Hill Country, was published in 2011 by the University of Texas Press.
+The platinum prints from the project were exhibited in several places in Texas.
 I was honored to be invited to speak at the Texas Book Festival as well as independent bookstores and a women's conference in Texas, and to sign books at the Humanities Texas Book Fair.
-After that hoopla died down, I decided to pursue a different kind of photography, something more expressive and personal.
-Maybe it was a result of having cancer, losing my mother, having my daughter graduate and leave home, hitting midlife and moving to a tiny town in the mountains.
+After that hoopla died down, I decided to pursue a different kind of photography, something more expressive and personal, perhaps the result of having cancer, losing my mother, having my daughter graduate and leave home, hitting midlife and moving to a tiny town in the mountains.

 I've been working with platinum printing and gold leaf since studying with the amazing Dan Burkholder in 2009.
 I work in my studio in northern New Mexico with platinum/palladium and pigment printing, cyanotypes, gold leaf, Japanese papers and hand coloring.
 My recent teachers are two of my favorite photographers, Keith Carter and Kate Breakey, and the lovely artists (and amazing people) Carol Panaro-Smith and James Hajicek.